At a Glance

 - To provide invigilation during the University’s examination periods.
 Ad-hoc invigilation may be required during term time.

-- To start and finish examinations in accordance with guidelines and scripts, and supervise candidate arrival and departure.
+To start and finish examinations, according to the guidelines and announcement scripts, and including supervision of candidate arrival and departure.

-- To support both paper-based and digital examinations on campus.
+To support both paper-based and digital in-person examinations on campus.

-- Relevant professional experience in education or related fields.
-Retired individuals are welcome to apply.
-Students are not normally considered and must declare their student status on the application form.
+- Need to demonstrate relevant professional experience, either within education or more generally.
+Retired individuals are welcome to apply; students are not normally considered and are required to declare their students status on the application form.

 - Good communication skills.

-- Comfortable working with computers to assist students taking digital examinations.
+- Comfortable working with computers in order to interact with and assist students taking digital examinations.
 Training will be provided.

 - Role requires long periods of standing and walking.